A reading

 Topic mix

-Movies ~35% · food writing ~22% · music + festival coverage ~13% · travel ~9% · urbanism + craft + ethical pieces ~21%.
+Movies ~30% · food writing ~25% · music + festival coverage ~15% · travel ~9% · urbanism + craft + ethical pieces ~21%.
+Food creeps up further when you count the recipe-bearing posts (What the Squash? is half essay, half cookbook).

 Evolution